zowe/zowe-install-packaging/smpe/bld/_README.txt

    line.
 This will tell the SMP/E packaging build to SUP the APAR in future PTF and USERMOD builds.
-6. The updated smpe/bld/service/current-apar.txt must be part of the final pull request and trickle up to the main branch so that it becomes part of the 'official' PTF build published on zowe.org.
+6. The updated smpe/bld/service/current-apar.txt must be part of the final pull request and trickle up to the staging branch so that it becomes part of the 'official' PTF build published on zowe.org.
-During promote, smpe/bld/service/current-apar.txt will be erased from the main branch, as the APAR(s) listed here are now part of the PTF and no longer need special handling.
-The promote process keeps track of all APARs and PTFs that have been promoted (see the description of promoted-*.txt in mpe/bld/service/_README.txt for details).
+During promote, smpe/bld/service/current-apar.txt will be erased from the staging branch, as the APAR(s) listed here are now part of the PTF and no longer need special handling.
+The promote process keeps track of all APARs and PTFs that have been promoted (see the description of promoted-*.txt in smpe/bld/service/_README.txt for details).

 SMP/E terminology
 -----------------